-Age: This is one important factor to consider when deciding if you need a simple roof repair or a full roof replacement.
+This is an important factor to consider when deciding if you need a simple repair or a full roof replacement.
 It is an unfortunate fact that the older styles of asphalt shingles do not last as long as their warranties would indicate.